BrowserStackCE/percy-desktop-app/README.md

 ## Additional Information

 For more detailed information and documentation regarding Percy, please visit our official website or refer to the documentation on our repository.
-If you encounter any issues or have questions, don't hesitate to reach out to our support team or community for assistance.
+If you encounter any issues or have questions, don't hesitate to reach out to our community for assistance.

 **Official Percy Website**: https://percy.io